22 September 2021 | Published by Jodie Wilkinson

-While there’s no expectation to tip in the UK, there’s a lot of evidence to suggest Brits readily reach for their wallet after buying a product or service according to our Tipping Index survey, 60% said they’d add gratuity if impressed by the service, and 1 in 3 people stated they were likely to tip independent businesses to show their support.
+While there’s no expectation to tip in the UK, there’s a lot of evidence to suggest Brits readily reach for their wallet after buying a product or service.
+According to our Tipping Index survey, 60% said they’d add gratuity if impressed by the service, and 1 in 3 people stated they were likely to tip independent businesses to show their support.

-With that in mind, in this article, we’ll give you the low down on tips versus service charges, what the difference is between the two.
-We’ll also help you understand which you should accept, and how you can start to reap the additional rewards today with ease.
+With that in mind, in this article, we’ll give you the low down on tips versus service charges and the difference between the two.
+We’ll also help you understand which you should accept and how you can reap the additional rewards for your business with ease.

 A service charge is a form of gratuity for service that is imposed onto a customer’s bill, either as a discretionary or compulsory extra cost.